dchretien35/TubulePy/README.md

 # TubulePy interface
 <img width="4241" height="1999" alt="Interface" src="https://github.com/user-attachments/assets/a23562b8-a14e-4941-a702-ed52af59dde4" />

+TubulePy is composed of two tabs (Parameters and ChimeraX).
+The first tab allows calculation of protofilament skew angles and helical parameters of microtubule N_S configurations.
+The second tab allows building of PDB-based microtubule models; MRC derived 3D models, as well as projected densities using ChimeraX.

 # History
 TubulePy is based on the Lattice Accommodation Model that allows prediction of microtubule protofilament skew angles for any N_S configuration (Chrétien and Fuller, 2020).
 Microtubules with fractional helical-starts mimicking unique C- or D-type lattices are calculated (Guyomar et al., in preparation).